Stabilizer ground states for simulating quantum many-body physics: theory, algorithms, and applications: Introduction

-In this work, we apply stabilizer states to quantum many-body problems and introduce the concept of the stabilizer ground state which is defined as the stabilizer state with the minimum energy expectation with respect to the Hamiltonian.
-Due to $O(2^{\frac{1}{2}(n+1)(n+2)})$ number of $n$-qubit stabilizer states \cite{number_stab_groups}, brute-force searching the exact stabilizer ground state is computationally infeasible.
-Therefore, we introduce the formalism of the restricted maximally-commuting Pauli subset of the Hamiltonian and prove its equivalence to the stabilizer ground state.
-As a significant contribution, we further present an exact and linear-scaled algorithm to find the stabilizer ground states of 1D local Hamiltonians.
-For properly defined sparse Hamiltonians, this exact 1D local algorithm is proved to be computationally efficient with a scaling of $O(n \exp (Ck \log k))$ with some constant $C$, where $n$ is the number of qubits and $k$ represents the locality.
-Both the formalism for general Hamiltonians and the linear-scaled algorithm for 1D local Hamiltonians can be also extended to infinite periodic systems.
-Stabilizer ground states and the corresponding exact 1D local algorithms have broad applicability and profound generality for diverse problems, including understanding phase transitions and generating better initial states for variational quantum eigensolver (VQE) problems.
-We additionally reveal how stabilizer ground states can serve as cornerstones in the development of advanced ground state ansatzes to provide more accurate quantum state descriptions.
-We envision stabilizer ground states as a pivotal foundation for a wide range of interesting applications, and highlight the collective power of the theories, algorithms, and applications for stabilizer ground states to advance the field of quantum physics.
+In this work, we provide a series of algorithms to identify the stabilizer ground state of different types of Hamiltonians.
+We start by theoretically establishing the equivalence between the stabilizer ground states and the closed maximum-commuting Pauli subsets (CMCS) for general Pauli Hamiltonians.
+We further present an exact and linear-scaled algorithm to find the stabilizer ground states of 1D local Hamiltonians.
+For properly defined sparse Hamiltonians, this exact 1D local algorithm is proved to be computationally efficient with a scaling of $O(n\exp(Ck\log k))$ with some constant $C$, where $n$ is the number of qubits and $k$ represents the locality.
+Additionally, we prove that stabilizer ground states of 1D local Hamiltonians can be prepared on quantum computers with fewer operations than general stabilizer states.
+Furthermore, we present that both the equivalence formalism for general Hamiltonians and the linear-scaled algorithm for 1D local Hamiltonians can be extended to infinite periodic systems.
+By numerical benchmarking on different systems with classical and quantum algorithms, we reveal that stabilizer ground states are promising tools for both qualitative understanding of quantum systems and serving as the initial states of advanced classical or quantum algorithms for quantum many-body ground state problems.
+We envision stabilizer ground states and the corresponding algorithms as a pivotal foundation for a wide range of interesting applications, and highlight the collective power of the theories, algorithms, and applications to advance the field of quantum physics.